razvantomegea/branch-prediction-simulator/README.md

 ## Packaging
-To package the application for production to specific platforms, use the electron-packager Install the electron packager globally by `npm install -g electron-packager`, then type `electron-packager . branch-detection-simulator --platform=win32 --arch=x64` for Windows x64.
-If you want to package it for other platforms, visit (Electron-packagare API Docs)[https://github.com/electron-userland/electron-packager/blob/master/docs/api.md]
+To package the application for production to specific platforms, use the electron-packager Install the electron packager globally by `npm install -g electron-packager`, then type `electron-packager . unbiased-branch-predictor --platform=win32 --arch=x64` for Windows x64.
+If you want to package it for other platforms, visit (Electron-packagare API Docs [https://github.com/electron-userland/electron-packager/blob/master/docs/api.md]
+To package to all platforms, type `electron-packager . unbiased-branch-predictor --platform=all --arch=all`